dineshghimire01/HPC-Linux-Command-Line/Basic Command Line Codes.md

 # Notes on basic command line for Terminal.
+** First never run a command which you don't understand ** For eg. sudo rm -rf / will remove everything (though many idiots on internet provoke this as a fun.)

 Apple MacOS offers native Terminal app that features access to the command-line interface.
 Many Mac terminal commands are similar to Linux commands.

 Terminal_Linux Command Line Codes: Type of command, its code, function of the code and examples attached herewith.